strevayg/Operating-Systems/Threads/README.md

 Contained are programs involving thread creation and usage

 hw2.c
-  - Simple program portraying thread creation and the passing of data (a letter in this case) when creating a thread
+  - Program portraying thread creation and the passing of data (a letter in this case) when creating a thread hw3.c

-hw3.c
-  -
+  - Program portraying thread creation and the sharing of a global variable between the two threads